opensocdebug/osd-doc/overview/overview.md

 events and it gains increasing significance with multicore system-on-chip due to their parallelism.

+Furthermore, it is our philosophy that debugging is much more then traditional functional debugging to eliminate bugs.
+Instead a good trace debug infrastructure helps with performance diagnosis.
+It should be possible to find inefficiencies or problems that do not manifest in a functional, but should be solved.

 In this article we give an overview of the the Open SoC Debug project and the different layers and components both on the chip and on the host the we plan in this project.